MountainGod2/chaturbate_poller/README.md

 </div>

-**Chaturbate Poller** is a Python library and CLI tool for polling events from the Chaturbate API.
-It features asynchronous event handling, structured logging, and optional InfluxDB integration for analytics and monitoring.
+Python library and CLI tool for polling events from the Chaturbate API featuring asynchronous event handling, structured logging, and optional InfluxDB integration for analytics and monitoring.

 ---